Nissan Violet: A10 series (1977–1981)

-Originally it was only sold with the 1.4-litre A-series engine (not available in the Stanza) and the 1.6-litre L, although North American market cars received a two-litre version.
+The 1.6-litre L16 had been updated in February 1976 and continued as a carry-over from the previous generation, but the 1.4-litre L14 engine was replaced with the new A-series engine (not available in the Stanza), producing 80 PS at 6,000 rpm.
+North American market cars received a two-litre version of the L engine, to compensate for power loss to emissions control system and the added weight for federally mandated safety equipment.
 In May 1978 the car underwent a facelift, becoming the A11 in the process.
 At the same time, the L16 engines were replaced by the cross-flow Z16, to meet newer stricter emissions rules.
 Nissan introduced their emissions control technology with this generation, called NAPS, and the cars received a new chassis code of A11.
 The more luxurious Stanza was never available with the 1.4-litre engine in Japan, only with a 1.6 until larger engines joined the lineup.